How to Internationally Protect Your Brand Through the Madrid Protocol

 Stage 1: Application Through Your National or Regional IP Office

 One advantage is that the international registration process can begin immediately without waiting for approval of the U.S. federal registration.
+Further, if the international application is filed within six months of the U.S. trademark application, the applicant may claim priority on the trademark.
+Claiming priority, if approved, will move the international registration date to that of the U.S. registration date.

 Stage 2: Formal Examination by WIPO